As the world executes fewer prisoners, the U.S. government is executing ever more

 The ban was met with mixed results: Some prisons deprived of supplies experimented with different substances, resulting in cases of botched or drawn-out executions.

 Still the Trump administration has found access.
-Bernard was executed in a federal prison in Terre Haute, Indiana, with a lethal injection of pentobarbital.
+Bernard was executed in a federal prison in Terre Haute, Ind., with a lethal injection of pentobarbital.
 The Trump administration began laying the groundwork to procure the drug in 2017, a 2020 Reuters investigation found, with some U.S. companies involved in testing the drug unaware of the intended purpose.